Paul Barry: Writing

-Return to Media Watch

-On 3 July 2013, Barry returned as the host of Media Watch following the earlier decision of Jonathan Holmes to leave the show.

-On 6 August 2021, Barry was injured in a bicycle accident on his way to work, causing him to take some time off Media Watch to recover from his injuries.
-The ABC sent over Jeremy Fernandez and Janine Perrett to fill in for him on the program while on recovery.
-Barry subsequently returned to hosting the program on 30 August 2021.

 Political views

-When conservative broadcaster Andrew Bolt described Barry as "of the Left" upon his re-appointment to the Media Watch program in 2013, Barry said: "I would certainly describe myself as to the left of Andrew Bolt, so on that basis I am left-wing.
-But in no other basis do I think I’m left-wing.
-I believe in the free market, I believe in freedom of speech, I believe actually in privatisation, I believe in an awful lot of things that would make me a free-marketeer and, you know, a Liberal."
-In 2014, Barry told Media Watch he had voted for Liberal Malcolm Turnbull as his local MP in the 2013 Election.
+Conservative broadcaster Andrew Bolt described Barry as "of the Left" upon his re-appointment to the Media Watch program in 2013.
+Barry responded that:

+In 2014, Barry told Media Watch he had voted for Liberal Malcolm Turnbull as his local MP in the 2013 election.

-When Turnbull resigned as Prime Minister ahead of a leadership ballot in 2018, Barry's op-ed on Media Watch, called the Liberal challenge to his leadership "madness", and endorsed the analysis of Fairfax's Peter Hartcher that Turnbull's challenger Peter Dutton was "poison" and Kevin Rudd's analysis that Rupert Murdoch's News Corp is a "cancer on Australian democracy".
+When Turnbull resigned as Prime Minister ahead of a leadership ballot in 2018, Barry's op-ed on Media Watch called the Liberal challenge to his leadership "madness".
+He endorsed the analysis of Fairfax Media's Peter Hartcher that Turnbull's challenger Peter Dutton was "poison" and Kevin Rudd's analysis that News Corp is a "cancer on Australian democracy".
 Barry denounced a "cabal of conservative commentators" including Tony Abbott supporters Alan Jones, Ray Hadley, Paul Murray, Peta Credlin, Andrew Bolt and Rowan Dean for criticising Turnbull's leadership.